defnotkevz/zettelkasten/xWord dev.md

 - generate video chapters
 - storyboard
 - thumbnails
 - download srt
 - vtt exporting
 - video to other contents like linkedin posts , articles , blogs like blaze
 - audio translations ai.

-videogen featureset
+showing these many features to a user might be overwhelming to them. so we make every video they upload as a project. and these features will be available to them inside each project? or we can show some features on the outside and some on the inside?

-chat sonic doc passing and exaa web search - FRONTEND IMPLEMENTATION long term short term memory ask shiv content calendar
+chat sonic doc passing and exaa web search - FRONTEND IMPLEMENTATION long term short term memory ask shiv

-linkendin prmopts scribe

 once all this is done ui revamp

-reach the checkout process fast.

 //*[@id="synopsis-book-button"]